pgackerman/GettingAndCleaningDataCourseProject/codebook.md

 subject_train.txt - The subject training data.

-The files are merged into one tidy data set containing
+The files are merged into one tidy data set containing:

 [, 1]: subject id

 [, 2]: activity name

 [, 3:87]: data points relating to the mean or standard deviation

 The data set is then summarized by the mean (average) of each subject and